po1sigala/live/02-Lesson-Plans/Full-Time/09-Week/04-Day/04-Day-LessonPlan.md

   * Write code to request an IndexedDB database instance.
   * On success, log the result to your console.
-  * Inside the `onupgradeneeded` method, create an object store for you database called `toDoList`.
+  * Inside the `onupgradeneeded` method, create an object store for your database called `toDoList`.

   ## 💡 Hint(s)